-Incomplete work must be made up within one year of the time that the "Incomplete" grade is received and before the student's graduation.
+Incomplete work must be made up no later than the end of the final exam period, one year from the semester the incomplete was received, and before the student's graduation.
 If the work is not completed within this time the "Incomplete" changes to a grade of "F" or "NC."